syuan100/pi-cluster/readme.md

   ```

 - Edit the file in `group_vars/all.yml` to suit your needs.
 Head to the `group_vars` directory to see the README of all the details.

-## Generate your validator keys

-For ease, we will be leveraging the [Eth2 Launchpad](https://medalla.launchpad.ethereum.org/) to generate our validator keys and submit our deposits.

-Once you've successfully followed all the instructions from the launchpad, you should end up with a directory called `validator_keys` that contains all the information and files you'll need to load into your validator.

-Copy the contents of `validator_keys` into **ONLY ONE** of the client folders under `eth2_launchpad_files`.
-For example, if you are using the Lighthouse validator, copy the contents into `eth2_launchpad_files/lighthouse/validator_keys`.

-**IT IS IMPERATIVE THAT YOU ONLY HAVE ONE COPY OF THE VALIDATOR KEYS IN ONE CLIENT FOLDER.
-HAVING THE SAME VALIDATOR KEYS IN MULTIPLE CLIENTS WILL CAUSE YOUR DEPOSIT TO BE SLASHED AND YOU WILL LOSE ETHER.**

 ## Run the setup playbook